-- 2. Place the 3-cell battery along with the battery cable on the palm-rest and keyboard assembly. - 3.
-Align the screw holes on the 3-cell battery to the screw holes on the palm-rest and keyboard assembly.

-- 4. Tighten the three captive screws to secure the 3-cell battery to the palm-rest and keyboard assembly. - 5.
+- 1. Place the 3-cell battery along with the battery cable on the palm-rest and keyboard assembly. - 2.
+Adhere the tape to secure the battery cable to the battery. - 3.
+Align the screw holes on the 3-cell battery to the screw holes on the palm-rest and keyboard assembly. - 4.
+Tighten the five captive screws to secure the 3-cell battery to the palm-rest and keyboard assembly. - 5.
 Connect the battery cable to the connector on the system board.